lzolyomi/Data-Challenge-1-template/README.md

 We recommend to set up a virtual Python environment to install all necessary packages.
 These packages are included in the `requirements.txt` file.

+## Submission instructions
+1. Make sure that your code is running without issues and that everything is pushed to the main branch.
+2. Head over to your repository and click on "Releases".
+3. Click on the green button "Create a new release".*
+4. Click on "Choose a tag".
+5. Fill in the textbox with SprintX where X is the current sprint number and press "Create new tag: SprintX".
+6. Fill in the title of the release with Group XX Sprint X where XX is your groupnumber and X is the current sprint number.
+7. Click the green "Publish release" button.
+8. Verify that your release has been succesfully created by handing over to your repository and press the "Releases" button once again.

+*After the first release, you should click "Draft a new release" instead of "Create a new release"